luisivan/bt-serialport-fxos/README.md

-Bluetooth Serial Port Profile for Firefox OS
+Bluetooth Serial Port for Firefox OS
 ==========================

 Some notes and stuff that I'm using to implement Bluetooth Serial Port support on Firefox OS